litonico/pyg_annotate/README.md

                 attack()

     @0{'range': (5, 29),
     'content': '__init__ gets parameters when a class is initialized.
 For example, this class will be called as first_soldier = Soldier("Li Si"), where "Li Si" will now be the name of that Soldier.'}

     @1{"range": "full_line",
-    "content": "This whole line is highlighted",
-    "options": {}
+    "content": "This method doesn't really exist; it's just an example", "options": {data-container="body" data-trigger="hover"
+    data-placement="right}}

++ Annotations are placed in inline comments, using the @ symbol and a unique ID.
+They're cross-referenced with a block of annotations at the bottom of the source.

++ Comments that are **just** annotations are deleted, but otherwise, they're preserved.

++ `range` can be either a tuple of character ranges or 'full_line'.
+The character ranges are rounded to the nearest token for simplicity.

++ A JSON object called `options` can be included: it will be the Popover's options.
+Otherwise, the defaults (`data-container="body"` and `data-placement="top"`) are used.

 Installation
 ------------